ares-b/dv_test/README.md

 # DV Test - Condition Tree File Processor

 Deserializes a Condition tree file into a Binary Tree and :
-- Removes contradictives paths
+1. Removes contradictives paths
-- Prunes valid paths by flattening and simplifying their conditions
+2. Prunes valid paths by flattening and simplifying their conditions
+3. Write the pruned strategies into a file

 ## Hypotheses